Cause and Effect Essay Guide

 A chronological chain is the most challenging way of cause-and-effect organization.
 It brings up the cause that produces an effect that, in turn, nurtures another effect, and so on.
 The chain can comprise a list of unlimited but logical and connected causes and effects.

-For example, a causal chain might begin with you getting up late, which results in skipping a shower, then leading to burned toasts and spoiled breakfast, then noticing the flat tire, missing the speech, and, ultimately, not being chosen as the head of the class.
+For example, a causal chain might begin with you getting up late, which results in skipping a shower, then leading to burned toast and spoiled breakfast, then noticing the flat tire, missing the speech, and, ultimately, not being chosen as the head of the class.

 banner click iconClick to Get Help with a Cause-Effect Essay